Sliding-Scale Tuition Model

 Our Sliding-Scale model adjusts course tuition based on household income, reducing financial barriers while maintaining the full academic and field experience.
 We believe that everyone should be able to participate in experiential learning and have access to the natural world, especially those in communities who have been historically marginalized and excluded from outdoor spaces, experiential programs, and higher education.
 This model reflects a broader commitment to expanding access.

-We are piloting this program for our 2026 Montana Afoot & Afloat course, and expect to adapt it across all courses for the 2027 field season.
+We are piloting this program for our 2026 Montana Afoot & Afloat course.

 2026 Tuition: Montana Afoot & Afloat